 1. Begin with the end in mind–recognize the reason for a Kickstarter campaign

-It may sound obvious, but you have to decide on what you stand to get before you plan your project campaign.
-Your goals may include raising funds, creating awareness or testing demands, but identifying what’s a priority has a significant impact on other decision-making processes.
+It may sound obvious, but you need to know your purpose before you plan your project campaign.
+Your goals may include raising funds, creating awareness or testing demands, but identifying your priority has a significant impact on other decision-making processes.

 2. Test, refine and perfect your messaging before you launch

-You have an understanding of the idea because it’s yours, but how will your consumer understand this idea?
-Ensure you organize all the content you intend using for the campaign in a single document, forward to anyone who is interested in your idea and will provide constructive feedback.
+You understand what your crowdfunding campaign is all about because it’s something you’ve been working on for some time now, but how will your consumer see your project?
+Ensure you organize all the content you intend using for the campaign in a single document, forward to anyone interested in your idea and will provide constructive feedback.

 3. Take time to shoot an attractive video